Skip to main content

 In addition to the criminal penalties that defendants face when accused of domestic violence, judges may also grant “protective orders” when a family member claims they have been a victim of domestic violence.

-Protective orders are a civil action, meaning they don’t carry any criminal penalties for the person accused of domestic violence.
-However, violating a protective order is a 1st degree misdemeanor, and can be punished by up to six months in jail or a $1,000 fine.
+• Civil Action: Protective orders are a civil action, meaning they do not carry any criminal penalties for the person accused of domestic violence.
+However, there are penalties for violating them.

 Domestic violence is a very serious charge that can have lasting consequences on the lives of everyone involved.
 In cases with high stakes like these, it’s important that the defendant’s rights are respected and that they receive the most vigorous representation possible.